zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fixed problem with database names containing "-" .
 * NEW Main Level Menu Item added for WP-Optimize, You might need to scroll down to see it
 * Compatibilty with WordPress 3.1
-* Added few translations
+* Language files update
 * Added auto draft post removal feature

 = 0.8.0 =
 * Added Multilanguage capability
-* Added translation WP-OPTIMIZE.POT file
-* Farsi Translation included now (Thanks to Ali irani)
+* Language files update

 = 0.7.1 =
 * POST META Table cleanup code removed cause it is making problems with many hosts